ropinheiro/LearningVue3/build-a-bot/README.md

 Part of it was copied from the helper repo [here](https://github.com/jmcooper/vuejs-fundamentals).

+Important note: contrary to original author, I use `yarn` instead of `npm`.

 I was able to run the code in the following operative systems and IDE's.

 ```